Yoki2204/product-golang-backend/README.md

 **Prerequisites**
 Before you start, make sure you have the following installed:

--  	Go (Golang) v1.18 or later
+-  	Go (Golang) v1.23
 -  	Docker  // Not able to use it in my laptop to test it
 -  	PostgreSQL
--  	Angular CLI (for frontend development)
+-  	Angular CLI v19.0.2 (for frontend development)
 -  	Git

 # Backend Setup